March 28, 2024

 Hemerocallis minor

-Hemerocallis minor, also known as dwarf daylily, grassleaf lily and small daylily, is a species of flowering plant in the family Asphodelaceae, native to Siberia, Mongolia, China, and Korea.
-The plant grows up through 0.5 m high.
-Its wide yellow flowers are scentless.
+Hemerocallis minor, also known as dwarf daylily, grassleaf lily, and small daylily, is a flowering plant in the family Asphodelaceae, native to Siberia, Mongolia, China, and Korea.
+The plant grows to a height of up to 0.5 m.
+Its wide, yellow flowers are scentless.
 It is a hermaphroditic species, pollinated by insects such as honey bees.
-In China, the flowers are eaten as a traditional food.
-Despite their common name, daylilies are not true lilies (plants from the genus Lilium, family Liliaceae).
-Although the flowers of Hemerocallis and Lilium species have a similar shape, their growth habits, stems and leaf shapes are distinctive.
-Before 2009, the scientific classification of daylilies put them into the family Liliaceae.
-In 2009 daylilies were removed from the family Liliaceae and assigned to the family Xanthorrhoeaceae, subfamily Hemerocallidoideae.
-Xanthorrhoeaceae was renamed in 2017 to Asphodelaceae.
+Despite their common name, daylilies are not true lilies (plants of the genus Lilium, family Liliaceae).
+Although the flowers of Hemerocallis and Lilium species have a similar shape, their growth habits, stems, and leaf shapes are distinctive.
+Prior to 2009, daylilies were classified in the family Liliaceae.
+In 2009, they were removed from the family Liliaceae and assigned to the family Xanthorrhoeaceae (subfamily Hemerocallidoideae).
+The family Xanthorrhoeaceae was renamed Asphodelaceae in 2017.
+The genus name Hemerocallis is derived from the Ancient Greek words hemera (“day”) and kalos (“beautiful”), reflecting the fact that the flower typically blooms for only one day, usually opening around sunrise.
+The flowers are used in Chinese cuisine, where they are sold fresh or dried in Asian markets as gum jum or golden needles.
+They are an ingredient in hot and sour soup, daylily soup, Buddha’s delight (a sweet and sour vegetarian dish), and moo shu pork.
+Cooking improves the palatability of the flowers.
+In traditional medicine, the species is used to treat acute gastroenteritis, burns, parasitic diseases, and liver disease.
+Additionally, daylilies are among the most popular garden plants in North America.

 March 26, 2024